Coldmist-Lu/ErrorAnalysis_Prompt/README.md

 These scripts demonstrate the complete workflow for evaluating entire datasets efficiently.

 <h2 align="center">Results and Findings</h2>

+The querys and responses of the LLMs can be found in "[results](./results/)".

 1. **EAPrompt significantly enhances the performance of LLMs at the system level**.
 Notably, prompting *GPT-3.5-Turbo* with EAPrompt outperforms all other metrics and prompting strategies, establishing a new state-of-the-art.